-We have experienced significant growth in our business in recent periods and failure to manage our growth could strain our management and other resources.
+We have experienced significant growth in our business in recent periods and failure to manage our growth could strain our management, financial and administrative resources.

 Our ability to successfully sell our products and implement our business plan in rapidly evolving markets requires an effective management planning process.
-Future expansion efforts could be expensive and put a strain on our management by significantly increasing the scope of their responsibilities and resources by increasing the number of people using them.
+Future expansion efforts could be expensive and put a strain on our management by significantly increasing the scope of their responsibilities and our resources by increasing the number of people using them.
 We have increased, and plan to continue to increase, the scope of our operations at a rapid rate.
 Our headcount has grown and will continue to grow substantially.
-At December 31, 1998, we had a total of 95 employees and at June 30, 1999, we had a total of 125 employees.
+Our headcount increased from 95 at December 31, 1998 to 144 at December 31, 1999.
 In addition, we expect to continue to hire a significant number of new employees.
 To effectively manage our growth, we must maintain and enhance our financial and accounting systems and controls, integrate new personnel and manage expanded operations.

-We are subject to risks because we rely on independent companies to manufacture, assemble and test our products.
+We rely on independent companies to manufacture, assemble and test our products.
 If these companies do not meet their commitments to us, our ability to sell products to our customers would be impaired.